Achievable logoAchievable logo

 Writing more is better!

-Although it isn’t explicitly listed in the table above, it’s crucial you write as much as possible.
-Many studies have been done on essay grades in the GRE, and they all have found that writing more strongly correlates with getting higher scores.
+Although it isn’t explicitly listed in the table above, it’s important to write as much as you reasonably can.
+Many studies of GRE essay scores have found that longer essays tend to correlate with higher scores.

-All official GRE essay prompts are publicly available to be used and studied.
-When you take our essay exam sections, we’ll randomly pick one of these prompts for you.
-There are hundreds of prompts in the pool, but if you’re lucky, you might end up seeing the same GRE essay prompt that you practiced with on test day!
+All official GRE essay prompts are publicly available, so you can study and practice with them.
+When you take our essay exam sections, we’ll randomly select one of these prompts.
+There are hundreds of prompts in the pool, and you might even see a prompt on test day that you practiced beforehand.

 How to write a good GRE essay

-We’re extremely data-focused here at Achievable, so we wanted to know for sure what are the most important factors to get a top score.
-Understandably, the ETS will never tell anyone their exact scoring criteria, but after analyzing thousands of essays using artificial intelligence and machine learning techniques, we have a very strong understanding of the traits of high-scoring essays.
+At Achievable, we take a data-focused approach.
+ETS doesn’t share its exact scoring criteria, but after analyzing thousands of essays using artificial intelligence and machine learning techniques, we’ve developed a strong understanding of the traits that tend to appear in high-scoring essays.

 Beeswarm chart of machine learning traits that impact GRE analytical writing essay scores